Elements of a Panama IBC

-There is no minimum capital or time limit within the so called authorized capital has to be paid.
-The standard practice will specify an authorized capital of US$10,000, divided in 100 common voting shares at a par value of US$100 each; or it may consist of 500 shares without par value.
+There is no minimum capital or time limit within which the so-called authorized capital has to be paid.
+The standard practice will specify an authorized capital of US$10,000, divided in 100 common voting shares at a par value of US$100 each.
+However, it may consist of 500 shares without par value.
 In both cases, the minimum registration tax would apply.

 Shareholders identity is not registered at the Panama Public Registry.
-The Panama Corporation’s shares are always issued through private documents, nevertheless, the Resident Agent of the corporation is obliged to know at all times the identity of the shareholders.
-This information is for the lawyer and law firm privates files.
+The Panama Corporation’s shares are issued through private documents; nevertheless, the Resident Agent of the corporation is obliged to know at all times the identity of the shareholders.
+This information is for the lawyers’ and law firm’s private files.

-Bearer share certificates are still valid in Panama, however, due to a “Bearer Shares Immobilization law” (law 47 of 2013).
-From now on, all new corporations issuing bearer shares shall state on its Articles of Incorporation that they “commit into the custodial arrangements of its bearer share certificates according to the law 47 of 2013″, and they shall deliver to an authorized custodian (such as our law firm) the original share certificate(s) along with a sworn declaration signed by the shareholder.
+Bearer share certificates are still valid in Panama.
+However, due to a “Bearer Shares immobilization law” (law 47 of 2013) all corporations issuing bearer shares shall state on its Articles of Incorporation that they “commit into the custodial arrangements of its bearer share certificates according to the law 47 of 2013.″ They shall also deliver to an authorized custodian (such as our law firm) the original share certificate(s) along with a sworn declaration signed by the shareholder.

 Additionally, if expressly authorized by the articles of incorporation, it is possible for directors to be represented at meetings of the Board of Directors through proxy holders, who don’t need to be directors, and who must be appointed by public or private instruments, with or without power to substitute.

-Due to the fact that the names of the 3 Directors / Officers shall be recorded at the Panama Public Registry, some clients prefer to have an appointed nominee board and to control the corporation without disclosing the identity of the shareholders or real owners.
-Our Firm provides this service, in this case the 3 Directors appointed would be from our staff and will not participate in any way in the corporation activities.
+Due to the fact that the names of the 3 Directors / Officers must be recorded at the Panama Public Registry, some clients prefer to have an appointed nominee board and to control the corporation without disclosing the identity of the shareholders or real owners.
+Mata & Pitti Attorneys at Law provide this service.
+In this case, the 3 Directors appointed would be from our staff and will not participate in any way in the activities of the corporation.

-When company operations are not performed in the Panama territory, our law requires only a Minutes Book and a Stock / Shares Register Book, which may be kept in any part of the world and can be kept also by electronic means.
+When company operations are not performed in the Panama territory, our law requires only a Minutes Book and a Stock / Shares Register Book as well of accounting records, which may be kept in any part of the world and can also be kept by electronic means.